AxeWP/wp-graphql-gravity-forms/README.md

 The code comments in the example below explain how you can get a filtered list of entries.

-As of Oct.
-28, 2019, entries pagination is not supported.
+As of Feb.
+13th, 2020, entries pagination is not supported.
 Support will be added soon.

 Inside of `fields`, you must include query fragments indicating what data you'd like back for each field, as shown below.
 You'll want to make sure that you have a fragments inside of `node { ... }` and inside of `fieldValue { ... }` for every type of field that your form has.